 With six weeks to go before we head across the Atlantic for a 10-day vacation in the United Kingdom, Mrs. Fan and I have made set our sports-themed plans.
-Those, I’m pleased to say, will involve two soccer matches.
-They are:
+That, of course, means buying English soccer tickets.
+We will be seeing two matches:

 - Manchester City vs. Real Madrid in the Champions League on Tuesday, March 17

 - Tottenham Hotspur vs. West Ham in the Premier League on Friday, March 20

 OK, my initial goal was to catch three matches, but that was before I learned about the challenges that come with planning a football trip to England.
 After waiting for the Premier League to set its schedule for March, and after waiting for the Champions League quarterfinal bracket to be set and dates confirmed, I still had to decide which matches to attend.

 From there, I had to make the decision on whether I wanted to buy a membership for the clubs whose games I wanted to attend, in order to increase my chances of acquiring tickets.
 Let me tell you, the memberships add a whole new layer of commitment — and trepidation — to your trip planning and to the process of buying English soccer tickets in general.

 The ticket-buying process